8 Social Skills for Kids: The Secret to Making Friends Easily

 • Positive reinforcement is given when youngsters progress or exert effort to practice social skills.
 This boosts their confidence and motivation.

-• Make suggestions for improvement, constructive criticism, and alternate plans of action.
+• Make suggestions for improvement, offer constructive criticism, and propose alternative plans of action.

-• Set up situations or activities where kids can practice social skills in a secure, constructive criticism and then put what they’ve learned into practice.
+• Set up situations or activities where kids can practice social skills in a secure environment, receive constructive criticism, and then put what they’ve learned into practice.

 • Mastering social skills will take time and patience to master social skills.
 Offer assistance and understanding as they learn, congratulate them on their accomplishments, and empathically handle any difficulties they have.